Saalim-Baba/RecipesFullStack/README.md

 RecipesFullStack is a full-stack web application for managing recipes.
 It includes a front-end using HTML, CSS, JavaScript, and Tailwind CSS, and a back-end likely involving Node.js and Express.js.

 ### Important Note!!!
 BE CAREFUL WITH IMAGES: I encountered some issues with the images, some of them corrupted partly and some completely, USE ON OWN RISK.
-I'm NOT responsible for any damage done to the images
+I'm NOT responsible for any damage done to the images.
+USE AT OWN RISK

 SOME IMAGES ARE AI GENERATED: I generally used Unsplashed for the Images, but sometimes if no image was found, I resorted of AI generated Images.

 THIS IS NOT COMMERCIAL USAGE: This is just for my portfolio and showcase my skill.
 You can further build it with logging system, but change the images.

 ### Features